-Reasons of Decline of Ancient Harappan Civilization3
+Continued from part 2- Reasons of Decline of Ancient Harappan Civilization:

-The later layers of the buildings at Harappa and Mohenjo-daro as well as at other sites also showed a clear deterioration in the quality of construction and building materials.
+The later layers of the buildings at Harappa and Mohenjo-Daro as well as at other sites also showed a clear deterioration in the quality of construction and building materials.
 There were also a few smashed skulls.
 But these have been dated somewhat earlier than the period when the civilization disappeared from history.

 There was a marked decline in the quality of building and town planning.
-This indicated that the priestly elite were losing control.
+This indicated that the priestly elite was losing control.
 Some of the migrants probably were bands of Aryan herders.
 These herders entered the Indus region over an extended period of time, rather than in militant waves.
 But the Aryan pastoralists may have consciously destroyed or neglected the dikes and canals on which the agrarian life of the Harappan peoples depended.

 Extensive cattle rising subsequently replaced intensive crop cultivation.
-This further undermined the economic basis of the civilization.
+This further undermined the economic basis of civilization.
 That there was a good deal of violent conflict in this transition cannot be ruled out.
 Groups of skeletons in postures of flight have been found on the stairways at some sites.

 There is evidence of burned-out settlements and the flight of refugees.
 These exist through the passes into the Himalayas to the north.
 Thus, a combination of factors brought an end to India’s first civilization.
 These factors also gave rise to an extended transition period, dominated increasingly by the nomadic Aryan invaders.